-For students to develop academically, personally and socially as set out in the College Mission Statement, they must know that they are supported, accepted and encouraged by the rest of the College community.
+For students to develop academically, personally and socially as set out in the College Mission Statement and under pinned by our College and Key Stage Visions, they must know that they are supported, accepted and encouraged by the rest of the College community.
 Such an atmosphere is essential for the growth of self-esteem, resilience and of consideration for others.
 As such, it is important to have an effective and consistent Positive Behaviour Policy in place with equal focus on consequences and rewards.